OSMO LST Support Re-evaluation: September 2024

 In CL pools liquidity is often provided at inefficient ranges.
 This is largely due to the difficulty of active management coupled to a desire to ensure that a position remains in range as much as possible.

-Locust LST strategies track the redemption rate of the LST and create positions based on the current market rate and the target price of the asset.
+Locust LST strategies track the redemption rate of the LST and create positions based on the current market rate, the target price of the asset and the expected price at which redemption arbitrage reached equilibrium with staking.
 This ensures that this liquidity is always used to buy at a pre-defined discount to the target price and sell back at a discount

 Proposed Deployment